 Your professional email signature is supposed to include:

-Insert links to your social media profiles or landing page
+Links to your social media profiles or landing page

-Add your cell number for the client to make a phone call.
+Your cell number for the client to make a phone call.

 Your position, mentioning the industry you’re dealing with.